tanaikech/goodls/README.md

 - I want to download **shared projects** from user's Google Drive.
   - You can download **shared projects** using [ggsrun](https://github.com/tanaikech/ggsrun).
   - ggsrun can also download **shared files** from other user's Google Drive using Drive API which needs the access token.

 - I want to download all files including the standalone projects from the shared folder and own folder.
   - You can achieve it using [ggsrun](https://github.com/tanaikech/ggsrun).

+- I want to use this with "Dockerfile build".
+  - In this case, it has already been mentioned by [rahulpowar](https://github.com/rahulpowar) at [https://github.com/tanaikech/goodls/issues/15](https://github.com/tanaikech/goodls/issues/15).
+Please check it.

 ---